COBRA

 Are you leaving employment with the County of Riverside?
 Getting divorced?
 Is your child no longer eligible for benefits?
 These are a few of the reasons you may need to continue your health care coverage or other benefits.

 COBRA provides extended health benefits coverage after loss of coverage situations.
-We will send a COBRA election notification at the time of loss of coverage by an employee or dependent.
+The County will send a COBRA election notification at the time of loss of coverage by an employee or dependent.

 COBRA (Consolidated Omnibus Budget Reconciliation Act) allows you or a dependent covered under medical, dental, vision, and/or health care Flexible Spending Accounts benefits to continue coverage when it is lost due to any of the following qualifying status changes: